KygoSkyrus/skydial/notes.md

 - emit an event to the user that user has left the call and then end the remote stream,, setevery neccessary state off
 - add popup for answer call option
 - add a notificatio for user when he recives a msg and his chat panel is off
+- add the notification popupp for new messages.

 - whenever anyon other than user itself joins the room, start the call (run the calluser function)
+- on call end, technincally its not able to reconnect, maybe socket is deleted,, refresh workd though,,, redirect user to homepage when call ends.

 # Flow